aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/working-with-content-controls/_index.md

 title: Working with Content Controls
 type: docs
 weight: 140
-url: /java/working-with-content-controls/
+url: /net/working-with-content-controls/
 ---

 LINQ Reporting Engine enables you to perform certain operations on content controls dynamically while building a report.

 **Note –** To work with content controls in template documents using Microsoft Word®, you may need to [show the Developer tab on its ribbon](https://docs.microsoft.com/en-us/visualstudio/vsto/how-to-show-the-developer-tab-on-the-ribbon).

-## Setting Checkbox Value Dynamically
+## Setting Checkbox Values Dynamically

 You can set checkbox values to either checked or unchecked in your reports dynamically by taking the following steps: